-The throttle cable free play should measure 4.0-6.0 mm (0.16-0.24 in) at the throttle grip.
+The throttle cable free play should measure 4.0-6.0 mm (0.16-0.24 in) at the inner edge of the throttle grip.
 Periodically check the throttle cable free play and, if necessary, have a Yamaha dealer adjust it.